StefanSchroeder/co2meter/README.md

 * *SCD30*  CO2 SENSOR I2C/MODBUS/PWM DIGITL
   https://www.digikey.de/short/m9mfn9f1

-Use the search on the https://www.digikey.de website if you are in Germany.

 * Any Raspberry Pi.
 We will be using a Raspberry Pi Zero W, the Wifi-version, to avoid the necessity of attaching a monitor and keyboard.

 ## Operating system installation